-Provide 2006-2007 academic year r costs of attendance for the following categories that are applicable to your institution.
+Provide 2007-2008 academic year costs of attendance for the following categories that are applicable to your institution.

-I Check here if your institution's 2006-2007 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2006-2007 academic year L costs of attendance will be available:
+Check here if your institution's 2007-2008 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2007-2008 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2006-2007 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2007-2008 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

-Tuition: \$32,800 \$32,800
+Tuition: \$33,256 \$33,256

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition: \$32,800 \$32,800
+Tuition: \$33,256 \$33,256

-G1 REQUIRED FEES: \$452 \$452
+G1 REQUIRED FEES: 456?

-G1 ROOM AND BOARD:
+G1 ROOM AND BOARD: • • • • ••••

-(on-campus) \$9,552 \$9,552
+(on-campus) \$9,042 \$9,042

-G1 ROOM ONLY:
+G1 ROOM ONLY: 4 070 \$4.070

-(on-campus) \$4,972 \$4,972
+~ (on-campus) \$4,972 \$4,972

-G1 BOARD ONLY:
+G1 BOARD ONLY: ¢4.070 ¢4.070

-(on-campus meal plan) \$4,580 \$4,580
+(on-campus meal plan) \$4,070 \$4,070

-G1 Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+G1 Comprehensive tuition and room an d board foo (if your

+GI college cannot provide separate tuit

+board fees): ion and toom and

+board rees).

 G1 Other:

+01

-G2 Minimum Maximum
+G2 Minimum

-CDS-G Page 1

-Number of credits per term a studer stated full-time tuition it can take for the

-L SIZIEO IIIII-IIIIE IIIIIIOO

-Stated fair time tailon

-G3  Yes No

-G3 Do tuition and fees vary by year of s tudy (e.g., sophomore,
+Number of credits per term a student can take for the stated full-time tuition 12 G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х

-junior, senior)?

-C4 [If tuition and food your by undergrad uata inatruational prog rom dogoribo briofly

-G4 If tuition and fees vary by undergrad uate instructional prog ram, describe briefly.
+G4 If tuition and fees vary by undergraduate instructional program, describe briefly:

-B

-Provide the estimated expenses for a typical full-time unde 0
+G5 Provide the estimated expenses for a typical full-time undergraduate student:

-G5 Residents Commuters Commuters

-Dooks and supplies (living at home) (not living at home)
+G5 Residents Commuters (living at home) Commuters (not living at home)

-- Books and supplies
+G5 Books and supplies 914 914 914

-- Room only
+G5 Room only

-- Board only
+G5 Board only

-- Transportation Other average
+G5 Transportation

-G5 Other expenses
+G5 Other expenses 1,300

-G6 Undergraduate per-credit-hour charge ges (tuition only)
+G6 Undergraduate per-credit-hour charges (tuition only)

-PRIVATE INSTITUTIONS: ĺ
+G6 PRIVATE INSTITUTIONS:

-G6 PUBLIC INSTITUTIONS 4

-30 In-district:

 G6 PUBLIC INSTITUTIONS

+In-district:

+G6 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G6 PUBLIC INSTITUTIONS

 Out-of-state:

-G6 NONRESIDENT ALIENS: 7
+G6 NONRESIDENT ALIENS:

-CDS-G Page 2